 Risk analysis for new technologies in agriculture with emphasis on plant biotechnology.
 Applied soil solution chemistry as it pertains to plant nutrition and environmental fate of xenobiotics and transgenic protein.

-Aileen Keating , Assistant Professor, Department of Animal Science
+Aileen Keating , Assistant Professor and Director of Graduate Education for Toxicology, Department of Animal Science

 Reproductive physiology.
 My research focuses on how environmental chemicals affect ovarian physiology and function.
 Specifically, (1) investigating the mechanisms by which ovotoxic chemicals destroy follicles, (2) examining how the ovary metabolizes these chemicals, and (3) identifying therapeutic approaches to protect the ovary from such exposures.

 Stephan Schmitz-Esser, Associate Professor, Department of Animal Science

 Metagenomics.
 Area of interest is the interaction of eukaryotes and bacteria.
 These interactions have spanned model eukaryote and bacterial symbiont systems to microbiomes of farm animals.
 For understanding the genetic mechanisms underlying these interactions, genetics and genomics are key technologies I am using in my laboratory.
 We use various sequencing approaches as a hypothesis-generating tools and apply a variety of molecular genetics and molecular microbiological approaches to test these hypotheses.